Hydrogen storage: Zeolites

 Zeolites are microporous and highly crystalline aluminosilicate materials.
 As they exhibit cage and tunnel structures, they offer the potential for the encapsulation of non-polar gases such as H2.
 In this system, hydrogen is physisorbed on the surface of the zeolite pores through a mechanism of adsorption that involves hydrogen being forced into the pores under pressure and low temperature.
 Therefore, similar to other porous materials, its hydrogen storage capacity depends on the BET surface area, pore volume, the interaction of molecular hydrogen with the internal surfaces of the micropores, and working conditions such as pressure and temperature.

-Research shows that the channel diameter is also one of the parameters determining this capacity, especially at high pressure.
+Channel diameter is also one of the parameters determining this capacity, especially at high pressure.
 In this case, an effective material should exhibit a large pore volume and a channel diameter close to the kinetic diameter of the hydrogen molecule (dH=2.89 Å).

 Table below shows the hydrogen uptake of several zeolites at liquid nitrogen temperature (77K):